IWeidl/ExGameLib/README.md

 ## Getting Started

 ### Installation
-You will first need SFML and nlohman JSON (links to both found below).
+You will first need SFML, ENTT and nlohman JSON (links to both found below).
 You can include manually, but using vckpkg you can run the below commands to install each package:
 ```
 vcpkg install sfml
 vcpkg install nlohmann-json